perebaj/perebaj.github.io/src/content/blog/why-tech-interviews-are-so-hard.md

 - What is the worst thing about working here?
 - Which is the frequency of people leaving the company?

+1. "How do you decide what to build?"

+This question reveals a lot about the company culture:
+Top-down decisions vs. collaborative ones
+Whether engineers are heard
+If there's a product discovery process

+🚩 Red flag: "The CEO decides everything."

+2. "What was the last project that failed, and what did you learn from it?"

+The answer shows:
+How the company deals with failures
+Whether there's a learning culture
+Leadership transparency

+🚩 Red flag: "All our projects are a success."

+3. "How do you measure the success of an engineer here?"

+Look to understand:
+Promotion criteria
+Whether it's just about deliverables or also about impact If there's a clear career plan

+🚩 Red flag: Vague criteria or focus only on time spent in the company.

+4. "What’s the biggest technical challenge you have today?"

+This is important to:
+Assess technical maturity
+Understand real problems
+See if there’s alignment with your skills

+🚩 Red flag: Not being able to identify clear challenges.

+5. "How do you help your team members grow?"

+Look for:
+Concrete examples of growth
+Structured mentoring
+Budget for education

+🚩 Red flag: "People grow naturally."

+6. "What’s the current runway of the company?"

+Essential for startups:
+How long until they need to raise more funds
+Whether they have a path to becoming profitable (cash flow positive/default alive) Realistic growth plans

+🚩 Red flag: Not knowing or avoiding the question.

+7. "How do you ensure the team maintains a good work-life balance?"

+Observe:
+On-call policies
+Schedule expectations
+How they handle deadlines

+🚩 Red flag: "Everyone here is a workaholic and loves it."

 # Conclusion

 This is a brief list of things that I capture in my journey, and I hope that it could help someone else.
 Let's get it!